This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 /foo will return the contents of /foo/index.html.

-Now that you have an S3 bucket, let’s put some content in it, as per the next section.
+Now that you have an S3 bucket, let’s put some content in it.

 Upload static content to the S3 bucket

-As an example of static content, let’s create an HTML page that includes CSS and images.
+As an example of static content, let’s create an HTML page that includes CSS and an image.
 First, create a content

 folder within the static-website folder: